 - Recommendation 32: independence of members of the Remuneration Committee - The majority of Remuneration Committee members are not independent of the Company; two Committee members are executive members dependent on the Company and one is a non-executive member independent of the Company.

-The Finnish Corporate Governance Code is available on the Securities Market Association's website at www.cgfinland.fi > Suositukset > Suomen listayhtiöiden hallinnointikoodi.
+The Finnish Corporate Governance Code is available on the Securities Market Association's website at www.cgfinland.fi > Recommendations > The Finnish Corporate Governance Code.